branchwelder/web-technologies/assignments/mp3_dev_toolchain.md

 following the [writeup guidelines](/assignments/writeups).
 Your writeup should link to your deployed project.

+**DO NOT submit a link to a writeup that does not exist with the intent to edit it later.** Canvas takes screenshots of any website link you submit, so the state of your writeup at time of submission is recorded.
+Additionally, **we can see your entire git commit history, with timestamps** and can easily tell what the status of your writeup was at time of submission.

 ## Game Resources

 If you are creating a game, your game should have an end condition.
 Anyone who